 Search in SharePoint Online is composed of two main components: Crawl and Indexer.
 The crawl and indexer are shared resources and will process content for all tenants it has been configured to crawl and index.
 In support we often receive questions asking, "Why is there such a variance in the time it takes for item/site changes to be reflected in search?
 Sometimes it is very quick and other times it is extremely slow."
 The reason for the fluctuation in time taken is that both the crawl and indexer process content updates, adds, and deletes for all tenants in the farm and not just one tenant.
 The crawl and indexer have work queues that are used to process their work items.
 The following provides more information on purpose of the crawl and indexer: crawl and indexer:

 All new and updated content is generally processed by the continuous crawl.
-As the continuous crawl runs every 15-minutes, and it works through its queue, most content is indexed within 20-60 minutes.
+As the continuous crawl runs every 15-minutes it works through its queue.
 If the continuous crawl encounters errors while processing content, that content will be marked for re-crawl by the next incremental crawl.
 Note: User Profiles are always processed via an incremental crawl.

 The following steps are a good starting point to investigate search issues prior to opening a support case.